kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 A server SHOULD distribute the bandwidth of a connection between progressive responses that share the same urgency.

-A server SHOULD transmit non-progressive responses one by one, in the order the requests were received, or if inferable, in the order the requests were generated.
+A server SHOULD transmit non-progressive responses one by one, preferably in the order the requests were generated.
 Doing so maximizes the chance of the client making progress in processing the composition of the HTTP responses at the earliest moments.

 The following example shows a request for a JPEG file with the urgency parameter set to `non-blocking` and the progressive parameter set to `1`.